We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Best tea overall: lemon balm

-- Best tea for anxiety: linden tea
+- Best tea for anxiety: herbal blend tea

-- Best tea for IBS: chamomile tea
+- Best tea for stomach health: chamomile tea

 - Best tea for brain health: rosemary tea

-- Best tea for depression: lavender tea
+- Best tea for improving mood: lavender tea

 - Best tea for deep sleep: valerian root tea

-- Best tea for indigestion: peppermint tea
+- Best tea for IBS: peppermint tea

 For thousands of years, people have used herbal teas to improve their health and to simply enjoy.
-Herbal teas may help reduce stress, anxiety, and even help you sleep better.
+Herbal teas may help reduce stress, anxiety, and may even help you sleep better.

 They also affect everyone differently due to varying stress levels and taste buds.
 Finding the right tea for you may take a few tries, or you can keep an assortment in your cupboard to satisfy different needs and tastes.